Library

 id=42 # unique identifier within this dataset (default=0)

-Camera Types
+)Camera Types

-# Camera with uniform pixel grid
+# Ideal camera with uniform pixel grid (Poisson noise only)

 struct IdealCamera{T} <: AbstractCamera